 * Amazon Update: If you submit your book to us with a retail price between $2.99-$9.99, we will submit to Amazon with the 70% royalty option.
 If you request a suggested retail price book of less than $2.99, or over $9.99, we'll select the 35% royalty option.
 Amazon's policies regarding the different royalty options, and the royalties they will pay in certain situations, are complex.
 For full details, please see their Sales & Reporting and Royalties FAQ.

-Note also that Amazon adds a small "delivery" fee to certain ebooks based on the file size.
+Note also that Amazon adds a small "delivery" fee to books receiving the 70% royalty based on the file size.
+(See the second column of "Section C" on this chart details).

 You may also wish to see this other FAQ related to Amazon.